angulardart/site-angulardart/src/angular/tutorial/toh-pt5.md

   <?code-pane "lib/app_component.css"?>
 </code-tabs>

 The provided CSS makes the navigation links in the `AppComponent` look more like selectable buttons.
-You'll surround those links in `<nav>` tags.
+Earlier, you surrounded those links with a `<nav>` element:

 <div class="l-sub-section" markdown="1">
   **The *router-link-active* class**